djian01/nt/README.md

 ### Prerequisites

-- Go 1.18 or higher installed on your system.
+- For Option 1 & 2, Go 1.18 or higher is required on your system.

 ### Option 1: Install via `go install`

+The compiled executable will be placed in `$GOPATH/bin`

 ```bash
 go install github.com/djian01/nt@latest